odennav/terraform-aws-vpc-kubespray/README.md

 sudo ./kubespray-env-build.sh
 ```

-Change directory to your local kubespray repo and execute cluster playbook to deploy kubernetes cluster.
+Change directory to your local kubespray repository and execute the ansilbe playbook to deploy kubernetes cluster with kubespray

 ```bash
 cd /kubespray